dystobic/writeups/DUCTF/2021/outBackdoor/README.md

 ```

 When running the exploit remotely, though, the program crashed because of the `movaps` issue expecting the stack to be 16-byte aligned.
-In order to deal with that issue I overwrote the return address of `main` with the address of `outBackdoor + 1`, skipping the first `push rbp` instruction.
+In order to deal with that I overwrote the return address with the address of `outBackdoor + 1` instead, skipping the first `push rbp` instruction
+aligning the stack correctly again.

 See [exploit](./exploit.py) for an automation of the exploit written in python.